 Q: What are the advantages of the First Year College?

-Q: What is not true of the First Year College?
+Q: How selective is the First Year College?

 A: FYC is not a remedial program for lesser prepared students.
 Our students mirror the distribution of the university as a whole, including scholars, honors, and dean's list students.
 FYC is also not a backdoor entrance to the university.
 Students who apply to a specific major (i.e., Engineering) and are not accepted by that major should not assume that they can enter FYC and automatically get into their desired major.
 The purpose of FYC is to give students who are truly undecided time and resources for choosing a major.